 The growing awareness of the fact that threats can not only come from outside but also within the system has led companies to urgently embrace Zero-Trust.
 In 2023, the Zero-Trust security model will continue to grow as many enterprises rethink their security posture.
 Gartner predicts that by next year, 60% of organizations will use a Zero-Trust security model instead of virtual private networks.
 As the network infrastructure of enterprises becomes more complex and many employees work remotely, there are more loopholes for bad actors to break into a corporate network and steal data.
 Soon, a Zero-Trust model with a cloud workload will essentially remove the network edge and even remove the need for network security for some companies.

 The United Nations World Commission on Environment and Development defined sustainable development as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 In 2023, enterprises need to make sure that their environmental, social, and governance (ESG) processes comply with sustainable regulations.
-Digital energy and sustainability management platforms will automate the process of data collection, auditing, and analysis.
+Digital energy and sustainability management platforms, enhanced by Ai workflows, will automate the process of data collection, auditing, and analysis, streamlining the efforts required for effective energy and sustainability management.
 Through integration with sustainability reporting frameworks, such platforms can streamline the process of sustainability reporting for companies.

 Coined by Gartner, Wireless-value Realization aims to integrate multiple wireless technologies to provide more cost-efficient, reliable, and technical foundations that reduce capital expenditure.
 For instance, Bosch-Siemens uses ultrasonic sensors to slow down forklifts in real-time.
 In addition to eliminating forklift accidents, there was a 98% reduction in near misses and a 10% increase in productivity.
 The technology is being implemented in 2.5 million square feet of production and warehouse areas, with readers on 250 forklifts and 500 pedestrians.
 By 2025, 50% of enterprise wireless endpoints will use networking services that deliver additional capabilities beyond communication, up from less than 15%.